codetalkio/patterns-serverless-rust-minimal/README.md

   tmp-output.json > /dev/null && cat tmp-output.json && rm tmp-output.json
 {"message":"Hello, world!"}
 ```

+#### How does this work?

+LocalStack supports [using local code for lambdas](https://github.com/localstack/localstack#using-local-code-with-lambda), which is what we take advantage of here.
+This works because step 3. mounts the `./target/cdk/release` directory.
+Whenever we update the `bootstrap` executable in here (still targeting `x86_64-unknown-linux-musl`) , it will be reflected in the Lambda function.

+You can see this in the `./deployment/lib/lambda-stack.ts` file where we conditionally switch out how we bundle the Lambda code based on the presence of a `CDK_LOCAL` environment variable.

 ## 🚗 🚀 GitHub Actions (CI/CD)
 Using [GitHub actions](/actions) allows us to have an efficient CI/CD setup with minimal work.